harness/developer-hub/docs/platform/13_Templates/add-a-stage-template.md

    The template stage is added to your pipeline.

-   The stage is added and not copied by the Template icon in the stage.
+   The stage is added and not copied by the template icon in the stage.

    ![](./static/add-a-stage-template-60.png)